us41242/pages/README.md

 4. Set the inactivity timeout as desired.

 ### On Desktop / Browser
-Note: The [WebViewScreenSaver](https://github.com/liquidx/webviewscreensaver) works perfectly for use on a computer as well.
+The [WebViewScreenSaver](https://github.com/liquidx/webviewscreensaver) works perfectly for use on a computer as well.
 ---

 ## File Structure